19th European Spectrum Managment Conference

 Event Overview

-The 19th European Spectrum Management Conference will take place on 19-20 June 2024 at the Bluepoint in Brussels.
+The 19th European Spectrum Management Conference took place on 19-20 June 2024 at the Bluepoint in Brussels.

-Across 2 days attendees will have the opportunity to be involved in discussions on the key spectrum topics for the region and beyond, through interactive sessions, networking opportunities, an exhibition area and much more.
+Across 2 days attendees had the opportunity to be involved in discussions on the key spectrum topics for the region and beyond, through interactive sessions, networking opportunities, an exhibition area and much more.

 This event is part of The Global Spectrum Series.
 The world’s largest collection of regional spectrum policy conferences.
 Click on the images on the left to find out more about the series and to view the photos from last year.